 The joining process may take up to 6 months, so there may be a gap in our membership.

 During this time, UK vessels may not be able to fish in international waters covered by RFMOs.
-We’ll keep fishermen informed of progress and what the outcome of a decision will mean in practice.
+The Department for Environment, Food and Rural Affairs (Defra) will keep fishermen informed of progress and what the outcome of a decision will mean in practice.

 Access to ports

 If you have a UK-registered vessel, you’ll no longer have an automatic right to land fish in any EU port.
 You’ll be allowed access to EU designated ports for:

 - port services

 - the use of market facilities (where vessels meet EU requirements on illegal, unreported and unregulated fishing)

 You must notify the relevant Fisheries Monitoring Centre of your intention to arrive into a designated port.
 You must notify vessel and catch-related information.

 You’ll be allowed access to EU designated ports and third country ports without first telling the port of your plan to visit in cases:

 - if there’s an unexpected event (force majeure)

 Your vessel may be inspected.
 This could include: